kristianolesenlarsen/sdseml_online_exercises/README.md

 _Note:_ the purpose of moving the exercises online is to reduce face-to-face contact between students.
 Thus we also recommend that you carry out your group work online, to the extend possible.

+## Dates
+* Hand in your progress on exercise set 5 and the quick warmup (20/3/2020).

 ## Q/A
 **Where will the exercises be posted?**